 Could your math-related challenges be symptoms of the learning disability dyscalculia?
-If you’re concerned that you might have dyscalculia, take this screener and discuss the results with your doctor.
+If you’re concerned that you might have dyscalculia, take this free symptom screening test and discuss the results with your doctor.

-Created from a symptom checklist developed by Dyscalculia.org.
+Created from a dyscalculia symptom checklist developed by Dyscalculia.org.

 Dyscalculia, often referred to as “math dyslexia,” is a learning disability (LD) that makes math problems confusing and daily interactions with numbers frustrating.
 Dyscalculia can be the cause of problems with time management, spatial recognition, and motor functions.
-If you’re concerned that you might have dyscalculia, answers to the questions below may give you useful information to share with an educational psychologist.
+If you’re concerned that you might have dyscalculia, answers to the questions in this free symptom test may give you useful information to share with an educational psychologist.

 This self-test is not intended to replace the care of an educational professional in diagnosing dyscalculia.
 It is for personal use only.

 Can’t see the dyscalculia symptom test questions above?
 Click here to open this test in a new window.

 1. Take This Learning Disability Quiz for Adults Dyslexia Symptoms in Adults

 2. Take This Learning Disability Quiz for Adults Dysgraphia Symptoms in Adults

 3. Learn More About Dyscalculia and Math-Related Learning Disabilities